 "I would advocate for careful screening of people who faint, using questionnaires and education of healthcare professionals so that when warning signs present themselves, they recognize them and this information gets passed on to the right people," he says.

 A nationwide screening program would be the most effective measure but there isn't currently such a thing in Canada, says Dr. Krahn.
 "Unfortunately, we lack a simple, inexpensive test that is ideally used for screening," he says.
 "There is a global debate about the merits of screening, which is not performed in most countries."

 Still, there are other measures that could potentially save lives, feels Dr. Beth Abramson, a Heart and Stroke Foundation researcher.

 Training in CPR and the placement of Automatic External Defibrillators (AEDs) in schools, arenas and gyms could save the lives of many of these people, she says.

 "Our goal is to make AEDs as available as fire extinguishers in public places from Yellowknife to St. John's," says Dr. Abramson.
 "The odds of surviving a cardiac arrest can increase to up to 75 per cent when early CPR is used in combination with an AED in the first few minutes."
 Since 2006, the Heart and Stroke Foundation has helped place more than 3,000 AEDs in schools and other public spaces.

 The importance of AEDs was demonstrated this past summer when NHL hockey player Brett MacLean suffered a cardiac arrest at an arena in Owen Sound, Ont., during a pick-up game with friends.
 Players immediately performed CPR on the ice, while a spectator retrieved the AED in the arena.

 Through their action, the 23-year-old survived and is currently recovering his home town of Port Elgin.

-Explore further: Sharp decrease in deaths from sudden cardiac arrest
+Explore further: In-home AEDs don't improve sudden cardiac arrest survival